version 01/25

 Additional Reading

-As a solo student pilot, club policy is to fly with an instructor at least one flight in 5 - more often if an instructor determines that that is necessary.
-When flying solo, you goal is to practice and increase your proficiency so that you meet (if not exceed) the standards required for you to pass your FAA license test.
+When flying solo, your goal is to practice and increase your proficiency so that you meet (if not exceed) the standards required for you to pass your FAA license test.

 Private pilot license requirements